Zingabopp/BeatSync/README.md

 * AllBeatSyncSongsPlaylist: If enabled, BeatSync creates a playlist with all the songs it finds (large playlists can cause a big freeze after custom songs are initially loaded)
 * StatusUI: Settings for the in-game status display.
   * TextRows: Number of rows of text under each feed source's header.
-  * FadeTime: Number of seconds after BeatSync finishes to display the status text (0 for infinite).
+  * FadeTime: Number of seconds after BeatSync finishes to display the status text (0 to never fade).
   * RowSpace: Amount of space between text rows.
   * Distance: Horizontal distance of the text from the center of the platform.
   * Height: Height of the status text.